 In 1966 Radio Hauraki declared it would challenge the state’s commercial radio monopoly by transmitting from a ‘pirate’ boat off Great Barrier Island.
 As the vessel left port, police boarded the boat, disabling its engine and arresting the crew.
 The pirates soon tried again, and succeeded.
 In 1970 the government bowed to public pressure and legalised private radio stations.
 Radio Hauraki returned to shore.

 Auckland newspapers had a chequered history until the Southern Cross amalgamated with the New Zealand Herald in 1876.
-It then became a successful conservative paper and continues in that mould today.
+Under the latter title it became a successful conservative paper and continues in that mould today.
 The Auckland Star, founded in 1870, provided a different voice as Auckland’s other major paper until it closed in 1991.
 Diverse interests of Aucklanders have found expression in Metro magazine – which often glamorises the city’s life – and myriad community and ethnic newspapers.

 The Hayward brothers were pioneer film-makers in the early 20th century.
-Today several film festivals highlight the enormous diversity of films, from the Out Takes gay and lesbian festival to the International Film Festival, held annually since 1969.
+Today several film festivals highlight the enormous diversity of films, notably the International Film Festival, held annually since 1969.
 Films such as The piano feature West Coast beaches as a backdrop, while the popular television soap opera Shortland Street is set on the North Shore.
 Sione’s wedding, the first New Zealand/Samoan feature film, was shot in Grey Lynn.

 Auckland is the centre of New Zealand’s fashion industry.
 Its leading designers include Elizabeth and Neville Findlay, who started the influential label Zambesi in 1979.
 They were among the first to express a strong local identity in their designs.
 Other fashion houses include Workshop, Karen Walker, and Trelise Cooper.
 Since 2001 Auckland has hosted the Air New Zealand Fashion Week, the country’s premier fashion event.